 Email is perhaps the most common way of communicating in the workplace.
-Let’s take a closer look at some of the pros and cons of emails.
+In 2020, roughly 306.4 billion emails were sent and received each day!

 - Speed.
 No matter how far apart two people are, an email can go from one to the other in a matter of seconds.
 Problems can be addressed quickly and efficiently.
 Questions can be asked and answered almost instantly.